 - Once the pasta is cooked and drained, immediately add the asparagus mixture, toasted almonds, and the lemony cream sauce to the pasta, tossing to combine.
 If you prefer your sauce to be thinner, use reserved pasta water a little bit at a time to thin sauce.
 (Note: This recipe makes 3 cups of the lemony cream sauce which you may or may not want to use all of.
 So just add sauce to your pasta dish as desired and if you end up with extra you can store it in the refrigerator to be used later for another plate of pasta!)

-Random Note: The spelling of this pasta is up for debate.
+Random Note: The spelling of this particular shape of pasta is up for debate.
 Even between Italian pasta companies one will spell it “casarecce” while the other spells it “caserecce.”
-I dunno why.
-It seems that more frequently in the United States it’s spelled with an “a” and since that’s where I live, that’s how I spelled it.
-Either way, when your mouth is full of a bite of this creamy lemon pasta the importance of its spelling will just fade away.
+I don’t know why.
+It seems that more frequently in the United States it’s spelled with an “a” and since that’s where I live, that’s how I spell it.
+Either way, when your mouth is full with a bite of this creamy lemon pasta the importance of its spelling will just fade away.